 Our teledermatology project in Leeds features in the NHSX Dermatology Digital playbook.
-Read the full case study on NHSX website or we have replicated it below:
+Read the full case study on the NHSX website or we have replicated it below:

 A teledermatology pilot to improve cancer care in Leeds

 Leeds Teaching Hospitals NHS Trust is one of the largest and busiest acute hospital trusts in the UK, offering a range of both general and specialist hospital services for people from the city of Leeds, Yorkshire and the Humber and beyond.
 The Trust treats around 1.5 million patients a year.

 A national shortage of consultant dermatologists and an increase in the number of skin cancer referrals from GPs.
 Walayat Hussain, consultant dermatologist at Leeds Teaching Hospitals Trust, looked at the data about patients referred by GPs and subsequently discharged without any clinical intervention: this amounted to about one-third of the referrals.
 This led to the thought that there should be a way of making a decision without the patient needing to visit hospital, with a possible solution offered by GPs sending images of suspicious lesions to the consultants.

 The Leeds Cancer Programme to pilot a new pathway for suspected skin cancer cases to speed up diagnosis of skin lesions and reduce demand on the two-week wait pathway.